mcnairsa/100-days-of-code/log.md

 2. @Dubber Rucky on fCC Discord
 re: Struggling with NodeJS
 me: Worth the effort in the end.
 I have my doubts about JS anything tbh but having one language that spans front and back ends makes a lot of sense.

+### Day ???/100: 16-12-2024
+**Today's Progress**:
+Back to the drawing board (stritly speaking the notebook, B5 squared, I find A4 too imposing and A5 to constricting) to sketch the page in both pc browser and phone browser formats.

+**Thoughts:**
+Inching forward

+**Plan for tomorrow:**
+1. @Liberty0208 on fCC Discord
+re: On Day 2, I missed Day One.
+Looks like whe started first time two or three weeks ago.
+me: Great job!
+Did you take a break and re-start?
+Well done for keeping at it.

+**Pay Forward:**
+2. @sualokin on fCC Discord
+re: TinDog Project screenshot
+me: Awesome!
+Oh to be a dog! hangOn!
+I was born in the (Chinese) Year of the Dog, does that make me eligible for an account?

+### Day ???/100: -12-2024
+**Today's Progress**:

+**Thoughts:**

+**Link to Work:**

+**Plan for tomorrow:**

+1. @ on fCC Discord
+re:
+me:

+**Pay Forward:**
+2. @ on fCC Discord
+re:
+me:

 Shaolin movie - 40m-ish fish dishes